brandur/sorg/content/drafts/live-reload.md

 hook = "TODO."
 location = "San Francisco"
 published_at = 2019-05-15T16:54:25Z
-title = "Building a Robust Live Reloader with Websockets and Go"
+title = "Building a Robust Live Reloader with WebSockets and Go"
 +++

 For the last couple weeks I've been making a few upgrades